lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
-when event created more info button needs to be changed to less info edit function for event - option to remove all players .catch errors for fetch requests and error handling
+edit function for event - option to remove all players .catch errors for fetch requests and error handling